cgkineo/adapt-coverMenu/README.md

 ###Example JSON

 Configuration options are explained below.
+The "_coverMenu" object replaces the "_graphic" object for each object in contentObjects.json that appears on the menu.

 ```
 "_coverMenu":{